aksenia/crossbuild-assessor/preprocess/README.md

 This pipeline is as good as its most fiddly tool which is unequivocally `bcftools`.
 It may fail on your vcf file due to formatting, so if you make sure `bcftools +liftover` works on you input vcf - the rest of the pipeline will most likely work.

 You can test it by directly calling `bcftools +liftover` from the container or by running a targeted rule (see above).

+## Example

+See `clivar-small.vcf` for a tiny input vcf for testing the setup and expected output files:

+- clinvar-small_comparison.tsv: liftover merged summary
+- clinvar-small.vep.hg19.txt - VEP output hg19
+- clinvar-small.vep.hg38.txt - VEP output hg38

+These files can be used as an input to the crossbuilder-assessor toolkit (see main doc).